metrorailings/OwlBlog/content/posts/week-13-insights.md

 ## Lions @ Bears

 Bears are actually running the ball for once against this Lions defense.
+I think that says quite a bit more about the Lions than it does about Chicago.

+I agree with Michael Lombardi here - Detroit's defense is slow.